AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 **To view your Fastly credentials**:

+The method for viewing credentials is different for Pro and Starter projects.

 - IaaS-mounted shared directory—On Pro projects, use SSH to connect to your server and get the Fastly credentials from the `/mnt/shared/fastly_tokens.txt` file.
 Staging and Production environments have unique credentials.
 You must get the credentials for each environment.

 - Local workspace—From the command line, use the `magento-cloud` CLI to [list and review](../environment/variables-cloud.md#viewing-environment-variables) Fastly environment variables.